-Exhibitor Spotlight: Alfred Werndl, CEO, Heinzinger Electronic GmbH
+Exhibitor Interview: Alfred Werndl, CEO, Heinzinger Electronic GmbH

 Ahead of exhibiting at our co-located show, The Battery Show Europe we caught up with CEO of Heinzinger Electronic GmbH, Alfred Werndl about his role as CEO, the emerging e-mobility market and what sets his company apart from the others.